skip navigation

 Uniforms

-U6-U8: reversible jersey provided by SnVYSA.
-Jersey's will be handed out to coaches with equipment pick up.
+Hand out reversible jerseys to players (U6-U10 age groups): A reversible jersey will be provided by SnVYSA for every player in the U6-U10 age group.
+Jerseys will be handed out to coaches with equipment pick up.

-• At the time of registration, players will indicate whether they need a jersey and the size.
+• At the time of registration, players will indicate the jersey size.

 • Coaches will hand the jersey's out to players at a practice prior to games starting based on size requested during online registration.